 Where to Get Your Credit Score Anytime Without Paying a Dime

-Credit scores have been around for around 30 years, but it’s never been easier than it is now to check to see what yours is.
+Credit scores have been around for around 30 years, but it’s never been easier than now to check yours.
 That said, not all credit scores are created equal.
-Before we get into the places you can get your free credit score, let’s make sure you know what you’re looking at when you do.
+Before we get into the places you can find your credit score at no charge, let’s make sure you know what you’re looking at when you do.

 |Where to Get Free FICO Scores||Where to Get Free Non-FICO Scores|